Pixofield/keyshapejs/README.md

 The autoremove option causes the timeline to be automatically removed from the timeline list when it is finished.
 The default is autoremove: true.

+Note: the autoremove: true feature may change in the future, so using it should be avoided.

 ## Short key names

 To make the animation data more compact, the keys given to the animate() method can be replaced